-To retain the value of your RV, maintain the furniture upholstery carefully and keep the interior clean.
+Maintaining your furniture upholstery and keeping the interior clean will help to retain the value of your RV.

 Vacuum the furniture regularly using a soft brush attachment to remove any loose dirt or debris.

+Fabric

-- Fabric should be professionally cleaned if it becomes stained or more information, refer to the specific furniture manufacturer's care instructions. - Suede should be professionally cleaned if it becomes stained or soiled. - Vinyl should be professionally cleaned if it becomes stained or soiled.
-If a spill does occur: - Use water-based cleaners ONLY. - BLOT up the spot.
-DO NOT rub it in, or saturate the area. - DO NOT use solvents.
+Fabric should be professionally cleaned if it becomes stained or soiled.
+For more information, refer to the specific furniture manufacturer's care instructions.

+Suede

+Suede should be professionally cleaned if it becomes stained or soiled.

+Vinyl

+Vinyl should be professionally cleaned if it becomes stained or soiled.
+If a spill does occur:

+- USE water-based cleaners ONLY.

+- BLOT up the spot.

+- DO NOT rub it in, or saturate the area.

+- DO NOT use solvents.

-Solvents may have an adverse reaction to the specific backing of your upholstery fabric.
+- Solvents may have an adverse reaction to the specific backing of your upholstery fabric.

-DO NOT dry clean any vinyl components.
-If they are dry cleaned, the vinyl on the reverse side will shrink, become hard and crack.
+- DO NOT dry clean any vinyl components.

+- If they are dry cleaned, the vinyl on the reverse side will shrink, become hard and crack.

-Clean the suede or vinyl upholstery ONLY as recommended.
+- Clean the suede or vinyl upholstery ONLY as recommended.

-Cleaning methods other than those listed, may produce undesired results and even damage the upholstery.
+- Cleaning methods other than those listed, may produce undesired results and even damage the upholstery.
 This type of damage is not warrantable.

-Theater Seating (if so equipped)
+Theater Seating (If So Equipped)

-Like a residential recliner, the recliner sofa or loveseat sections have controls allowing you to recline the individual sections.
-To revert each recliner section back to the upright position, gently apply pressure to the recliner leg rest.
+Similar to a residential recliner, the Theater Seats allow you to recline the individual sections.
+To return the section back to the upright position, gently apply pressure to the recliner leg rest.
 Refer to the furniture manufacturer's care instructions for this product.